Updated Gear List for the Colorado Trail

 It looks like fuel might be an issue.
 There has been a lot of chatter about a lack of fuel canisters in Colorado.
 I’m thinking about taking an Esbit Stove, but even the tabs are a little tough to find.

-Right now I'm still crossing my fingers on there being fuel canisters when I arrive.
-Worst Case – cold soaking.
+Right now, I’m still crossing my fingers on there being fuel canisters when I arrive.
+The worst case is that I’ll end up cold-soaking my meals.

 Colorado Trail Gear List – Toiletries